 Global financial markets experienced extreme and unprecedented volatility and disruption in 2008, 2009 and the first half of 2020.
 World economies experienced a significant slowdown in 2008 and 2009 and only slowly began to recover late in 2009, through 2010 to 2019, although the strength of recovery has varied by region and by country.
 In the latter half of 2011 and 2012-2013, debt crises in certain European countries and other factors adversely affected the recovery.
-Similarly, as a result of the outbreak of the novel coronavirus disease (COVID-19), world economies are experiencing a significant slowdown since the first quarter of 2020, and there is no certainty with respect to the timing and strength of recovery.
+Similarly, as a result of the outbreak of the novel coronavirus disease (COVID-19), world economies experienced a significant slowdown in 2020, and there is no certainty with respect to the timing and strength of recovery.